 E-mail your cover letter and résumé to firstname.lastname@example.org.
 No phone calls or postal mail, please.

-The Nation offers competitive salary and excellent benefits, including generous health care, parental leave, and vacation.
+The Nation offers a competitive salary.
 The Nation Co.
 LLC is an equal opportunity employer.
 We welcome all applicants, without regard to race, color, religion, sex, national origin, age, disability, genetic information, sexual orientation, gender identity or expression, or veteran status.
 We conform to the spirit as well as the letter of all applicable laws.
-This position is covered by the collective-bargaining agreement between The Nation and The NewsGuild of N.Y., CWA Local 31003, AFL-CIO.

 For more than three decades The Nation magazine has provided an award-winning internship program for early-career journalists interested in journalism and publishing.